channeladvisor/qdstoolbox/README.md

 ### Suggested uses
+This tool can be used to extract the same reports as the "Regressed Queries" SSMS GUI can, with the added functionality of storing the reports into tables for later analysis.
 #### Hardware changes
 When performing load & performance tests, allows for measuring the impact of applying changes to the SQL instance and box (such as changing the amount of CPUs of the SQL instance, its memory usage or its disks' IO performance), by looking for changes in performance of queries excluding changes caused my a modification of the execution plans used.
 #### Index & statistics changes